Defending the CDL Holder for DUI

 Notice of Commercial Driver’s License (CDL) Disqualification in Florida

 - Refusal to Submit to Testing: CDL holder or commercial motor vehicle operator did refuse to submit to a breath, blood or urine test authorized in Section 322.63 or 316.1932, F.S.
-Effective this date, your commercial driving privilege is disqualified for one year for the first offense or permanently if you have been previously disqualified pursuant to s.
-322.64 F.S.
+Effective this date, your commercial driving privilege is disqualified for one year for the first offense or permanently if you have been previously disqualified under Section 322.64 F.S.

 - Driving with an Unlawful Blood / Breath Alcohol Level (DUBAL) – CDL holder or commercial motor vehicle operator driving with unlawful blood or breath alcohol level of .08 or higher.
-Effective this date, your commercial driving privilege is disqualified for one year for the first offense or permanently if you have been previously disqualified pursuant to s.
-322.64 F.S.
+Effective this date, your commercial driving privilege is disqualified for one year for the first offense or permanently if you have been previously disqualified under Section 322.64 F.S.

 The notice will also indicate whether the driver’s license was surrendered and whether the driver is eligible for a permit.
 Unless the driver is otherwise ineligible, the notice shall serve as a temporary driver’s license and will expire at midnight on the 10th day following the date of this notice.
 This permit does not, however, authorize the operation of a commercial motor vehicle.